a5hik/ng-sortable/README.md

 The directives are structured like below.

-    sortable                     --> Items list
+    as-sortable                     --> Items list
-      sortable-item              --> Item to sort/drag
+      as-sortable-item              --> Item to sort/drag
-        sortable-item-handle     --> Drag Handle
+        as-sortable-item-handle     --> Drag Handle

 #### Design details:

 - ng-model is used to bind the sortable list items with the sortable element.
-- sortable can be added to the root element.
+- as-sortable can be added to the root element.
-- sortable-item can be added in item element, and follows ng-repeat.
+- as-sortable-item can be added in item element, and follows ng-repeat.
-- sortable-item-handle can be added to the drag handle in item element.
+- as-sortable-item-handle can be added to the drag handle in item element.
-- All sortable, ng-model, sortable-item and sortable-item-handle are required.
+- All as-sortable, ng-model, as-sortable-item and as-sortable-item-handle are required.
-- the no-drag attribute can be added to avoid dragging an element inside item-handle.
+- the no-drag attribute can be added to avoid dragging an element inside as-sortable-item-handle.
 - Added a Jquery like 'containment' option to the sortable to prevent the drag outside specified bounds.
-- isEnabled attribute on Sortable to determine Drag at runTime.
+- isEnabled attribute on as-sortable to determine Drag at runTime.

 #### Callbacks: